 This is where you can come in.
 Yes, the fashion world can be a frustrating and difficult experience.
 And yes, it can be rather challenging to get yourself noticed, but it is by no means impossible.
 In fact, one of the best ways to work as a fashion blogger is to collaborate with brands.
 Naturally, brands want advertisement so if you can give them an incentive to work with you, then you can exponentially raise brand appeal and performance far higher than it is at present.

 Brands are your most powerful source of advertising, of content and of brand improvement on your own right.
-You want to be known as a fashion blogger who has vision, who is good at catching great ideas and is known for being able to actively translate them into new ideas.
+You want to be known as a fashion blogger who has a vision, who is good at catching great ideas and is known for being able to actively translate them into new ideas.
 That is something that takes a hell of a lot of work, but it’s not impossible.

 If you would like to collaborate, then, here are some pretty decent ideas that you could use to help make yourself much more likely to reach and find the success desired.